fzyzcjy/flutter_convenient_test/README.md

 ## 🚀 Advantages

-* **Action history**: Gain insight on what has happened to the tests - View all actions/assertions taken in the tests, with friendly descriptions.
+* **Full action history**: Gain insight on what has happened to the tests - View all actions/assertions taken in the tests, with friendly descriptions.
 * **Time travel, with screenshots**: What did the UI look like when that button was tapped 50 steps ago?
 Now you know everything.
 * **Rapid re-execution**: Edit code, save, run - done within seconds, not minutes.
 * **Videos recorded**: Watch what has happened, in full detail.
 * **Being interactive**: Play with the app interactively, again within seconds.
+* **Isolation mode**: One test will no longer destroy environment of other tests - run each with full isolation (optionally).

 And also...